ihrapsa/KlipperWrt/README.md

 - The Host and Services commands (`Reboot`, `Shutdown`, `Restart Moonraker`, `Restart Klipper` etc.) inside fluidd/mainsail did not work at first due to moonraker using debian syntax.
 I solved this by editing the `~moonraker/moonraker/plugins/machine.py`.
 Use these commands inside `self._execute_cmd("command")`: `"poweroff"`, `"reboot"`, `f'/etc/init.d/{service_name} restart'` for host *poweroff*, *reboot* and *services restart* respectively.
 -
 --------------------------------------------------------------------------
-### Going back to stock (if ever needed) OR if it gets bricked:
+### :warning:  Going back to stock (if ever needed) OR if it gets bricked:
-1. Download a [stock](http://file2-cdn.creality.com/model/cfg/box/V1.01b51/cxsw_update.tar.bz2) image or get a previowsly working OpenWrt image.
+1. Download a [stock](http://file2-cdn.creality.com/model/cfg/box/V1.01b51/cxsw_update.tar.bz2) image (found inside Stock_fw folder as well) or get a previowsly working OpenWrt image.
 2. Unzip the stock `tar.bz2` and get the `root_uImage` file OR if you have a previously working OpenWrt image: rename it to `root_uImage`
 3. Put it on a FAT32 formatted USB stick (NOT sd card)
 4. Insert it in the box while off